gparx/design-portfolio/docs/assignments/A01/index.md

 # Homepage Identity
 My homepage is designed as a mechanical engineering portfolio for colleagues, employers and graduate advisors.
 Information within this pages consists of coursework, projects and my personal thought processes and problem solving skills.
 It is my intention for all relevant information to be easily accessible and locatable within my page.
 Additional, more personal information about me can also be found within my page as well if that is relevant to you.

+# Customization
+Titles size and format changed, borderlines added and spaced out content for better visual appearance and to space information out.

+# Documentation Standard
+One genuine standard that I will hold for myself this semester will be to act as if all of this is visible to employers and graduate advisors.
+All of the work that I do is to achieve my dreams and I want all of my work to reflect the integrity of those fantasies so that maybe some day I may achieve them.

 <hr style="border: none; border-top: 2px solid #888; margin: 30px 0;">

 ## Portfolio 1: Nathaniel Murcin